krzys9876/pyspark_explorer/README.md

     pyspark-explorer hdfs://somecluster/datafiles/base_path

 Default path is set to /, which represents local root filesystem and works fine even in Windows thanks to Spark logics.

+Configuration files are saved to your home directory (_.pyspark-explorer_ subdirectory).
+These are json files so you are free to edit them.